Yasser-R/v1-payment-api/source/includes/_fundingsources.md

 Id | Funding Source ID (this is an arbitrary, generated ID) Name | Arbitrary nickname for the funding source
 Type | Possible values: `Savings`, `Checking`, or empty string for Dwolla Account Balance and Credit: `""` Verified | `"true"` if funding source is verified.
-Funding sources must be verified before funds can be deposited or withdrawn from them.
+Funding sources must be verified before funds can be added to a Dwolla balance or withdrawn from it.
 ProcessingType | Possible values: `ACH`, `FiSync`, or empty string: `""`

 ## List Funding Sources